Nrsh13/CDH_Navigator_HDFS_Old_File_Parser/README.md

 # CDH_Navigator_HDFS_Old_File_Parser
 Cloudera Navigator amazingly holds every possible information about your CDH Cluster.

-This repo uses Navigator to generate a list of Files which were never accessed in last N number of Days.
+This Program reads the conf/properties.yml, get the required details, use these details to find all files which were never accessed in last N days.
+Finally stores the results in a Hive Table.

-# Dependencies
+## Dependencies
 CDH 5.10 or Higher
 Spark 2.0 or Higher

-# Prerequisites
-For a Kerberized Cluster, make sure you have valid Kerberos ticket before you run this Program.

-# Installation
+## Installation
 Clone the repo:
 ```
 export https_proxy=https://yourproxy:10568 # if any